magnusjt/schedulerjs/README.md

 ### Basic usage
 See the examples folder for usage.

-The basic setup is this:
+The basic setup is shown below.
+Note that currently all times must be represented in the format hh:ss.

 ````
 var list = [